kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 To return a more friendly message when the policy rejects a request, we can use a CEL expression to composite a message with `spec.validations[i].messageExpression`.
-Similar to the validation expression, a message expression has access to `object`, `oldObject`, `request`, and `params`.
+Similar to the validation expression, a message expression has access to `object`, `oldObject`, `request`, `params`, and `namespaceObject`.
 Unlike validations, message expression must evaluate to a string.

 For example, to better inform the user of the reason of denial when the policy refers to a parameter, we can have the following validation: